Silvanite/novatoolpermissions/README.md

 This example is a super-simple implementation.
 You can define your Gates as in any standard Laravel Application and can simply add the additional checks to validate them against your assigned Roles and Permissions.

-## Private Access
+## Access Control

 Sometimes you might want to prevent some users from access content, but not others.
-To achieve this, use the included `IsAccessible.php` trait on your model.
+To achieve this, use the included `HasAccessControl.php` trait on your model.

 To check if a user has the correct permissions to view your content, add the following somewhere in your controller methods (Replacing 'Model' with your desired model.):

 ```php
 public function show(Model $model)